Subcontracting Supply-Chain Fees and Charges Policy

 - Uses subcontractors to widen participation amongst student groups that it would otherwise be "hard to reach" and other individuals that face barriers to participation in learning and work.

-- Actively works with subcontractors to improve the quality of the teaching and learning they deliver and thereby improve the overall quality of teaching and learning for all College students.
+- Actively works with subcontractors to improve the quality of the teaching and learning they deliver and thereby improve the overall quality of teaching and learning for all College learners.

 - Undertakes observations on all aspects of teaching and learning including information, advice and guidance, progress reviews and assessment.